A pessimistic estimate of the time required for an eye to evolve

 - mutations do introduce genetic variability by corrupting genes, but there isn’t sufficiently clear thought given to the distinction between constructive and deleterious mutations, so it is thought that at least some times mutations introduce new useful genes (despite the strong case against this happening, and see variations caused by corrupting genes).

-Even if 0.5 were a reasonable starting value it certainly cannot be assumed that new genetic material will arise sufficiently frequently (every 5, 10 or so generations) to maintain it at this level.
+Even if 0.5 were a reasonable starting value for heritability, it certainly cannot be assumed that new genetic material will arise sufficiently frequently (every 5, 10 or so generations) to maintain it at this level.
 Again, it is so well known that genetic variability decreases with selection – did Nilsson & Pelger think that somehow or other their model would be immune to this?
 More importantly, what would be required is not just some general 'genetic variability' but appropriate specific genes to effect the specific morphological changes required by their model.

 A similar failing is their assumption of a constant value for the coefficient of variance (V, the ratio between the standard deviation, σp, and the mean, m, in a population).
 As Falconer mentions in the preceding quotation, the effect of selection is to reduce variance (because it decreases the genetic variability), i.e. there is a narrower range of values (or spread) of the character in question.

-The consequence of their assumption is that in each generation there is a constant proportionate increase in the (relevant) morphological step.
+A consequence of their assumption is that in each generation there is a constant proportionate increase in the (relevant) morphological step.
 So, whereas we know that in reality the steps that can be achieved with breeding get progressively smaller, their calculations assume they will get progressively larger!
 This anomaly is so obvious – how could it not alert the authors to the fact that their calculations were erroneous?

 In the morphological description of their model they use steps that confer a 1% increase in visual acuity.